berkbahcetepe6/COMP341-Introduction-to-Artificial-Intelligence/README.md

 4. Know the basic concepts of Machine Learning (ML) and how it relates to AI
 5. Understand sources of uncertainty, representing uncertainty and decision making under uncertainty

+**Search**
+In this homework for 'COMP341 - Introduction to Artificial Intelligence,' I successfully implemented and tested key search algorithms — Depth-First Search, Breadth-First Search, Uniform-Cost Search, A* Search, and various problem-specific strategies — within the Pacman game framework, demonstrating efficient pathfinding and problem-solving capabilities in complex environments.